armin-fx/BandedScad/doc/extend.md

 - `angle` - drawn angle in degree, default=`360`
   - as number -> angle from `0` to `angle` = opening angle
   - as list   -> range `[opening angle, begin angle]`
+- `slices`
+   - count of segments, optional
+   - with `"x"` includes the [extra special variables](extend.md#special-variables-) to automatically control the count of segments
+   - if an angle is specified, the circle section keeps the count of segments.
+     Elsewise with `$fn` the segment count scale down to the circle section, the behavior like in `rotate_extrude()`

 ___Example:___
 ```OpenSCAD